ollie-nye/pushgateway-metrics/README.md

-Prometheus is available as a ruby gem for making metrics available on a `/metrics` endpoint, but if you need a pushgateway as the middle man, there is more required configuration that isn't normally available.
-This gem sets everything up as required, allowing you to increment metrics as required
+Prometheus is available as a ruby gem for making metrics available on a `/metrics` endpoint, but if you need a pushgateway as the middle man, there is more required configuration that isn't easily available.
+This gem sets everything up as required, allowing you to increment metrics without worrying about the fuss of configuring a non-standard use

 ## Getting started